 Figure 7.
 Lightcone construction further explained.
 Left panel: The lightcone in the expanded co-moving coordinate frame.
 Middle panel: Projection of the lightcone onto a virtual celestial sphere.
 Right panel: Galaxies in the lightcone as seen projected on the sky.
-The color bar on the right illustrates which particular snapshot was used to populate each of the different sections along the lightcone.
-For clarity, we only plot the lightcones out to $z \approx 0.3$ (snapnum=52).
+The colour bar on the right illustrates which particular snapshot was used to populate each of the different sections along the lightcone.
+For clarity, we only plot the lightcones out to $z \approx 0.3$ (snapnum = 52).
 In reality our lightcones extend to beyond z = 10 following the same procedure.

 Figure 8.
-Detail of a randomly pointed lightcone measuring $1.4^{\circ} \times 1.4^{\circ}$ on the sky in the redshift versus declination plane.
-Galaxies plotted have SDSS z'-band magnitudes of <26.5 (AB).
+Detail of a lightcone from Henriques et al. (2012) shown in the redshift versus declination plane.
+Galaxies plotted have SDSS z'-band magnitudes of < 26.5 (AB).
+The range in right ascension was limited to $\pm 0.1 \deg$ for easier viewing.